-Further management is carried out by the Countryside Management Service's volunteer group and Smallford Station & Alban Way Heritage Society.
-There are also regular volunteer efforts from local community and cycling groups.
+Further management is carried out by the Countryside Management Service's volunteer group and Smallford Station heritage society.

-Greenspace Action Plans (GAPs) guide the management of the route and are produced by the Countryside Management Service on a five-year basis.
+Greenspace Action Plans (GAPs) that guide the management of the route are produced by the Countryside Management Service on a five-year basis.
 These are produced with the engagement of relevant partners, stakeholders and the local community.
-Stakeholders were asked to comment on a Briefing Document in September 2018, and on a draft version of this GAP in May 2019; all comments received have been considered and fed into this document.
+Stakeholders were asked to comment on the Briefing Document for this GAP, sent out in 2018; all comments received have been fed into this document.

-2.6.2 Community involvement and events
+2.6.2 COMMUNITY INVOLVEMENT & EVENTS

-The Alban Way is a popular route used by a variety of groups, for walking, running, cycling and horse-riding.
+The Alban Way is a popular route used by various user groups, for walking, running, cycling and horse-riding.
 Hertfordshire Health Walks use part of the route periodically when leading walks from Highfield Park.